2SpaceMasterRace/Customer-Interest-Analysis/README.md

 # What is this project?

-Customer Interest Analysis is the final First Semester Project ( Group 3 )  of Electrical And Computer Engineering at Amrita Vishwa Vidyapeetham implementing what we have learnt throught the year by building a real world application
+Customer Interest Analysis is the final First Year Project ( Group 3 )  of Electrical And Computer Engineering at Amrita Vishwa Vidyapeetham implementing what we have learnt through the year by building a real world application